-SmartyAds’ programmatic ads platform offers a full stack of services for both advertisers and publishers.
+SmartyAds’ programmatic ads platform offers a full stack of services for advertisers and publishers.

-For advertisers, it’s an excellent tool to improve CTRs and boost conversions, while it also helps publishers achieve higher yields and fill rates, and improve engagement.
+For advertisers, it’s an excellent tool to improve CTRs and boost conversions, while it also helps publishers achieve higher yields and fill rates and improve engagement.

 Criteo works largely on the supply side, helping publishers to create more revenue from their content.

 It works with social media, video, display, web, and mobile ads to help small publishers monetize their content.
-Using large-scale purchase and intent data and the power of AI, it improves ad returns for over 685 million daily active users.
+Using large-scale purchase and intent data and the power of AI, it improves ad returns for over 750 million daily active users.

-Lotame is primarily an ad exchange, helping advertisers connect with consumers across browsers and mobile CTV.
+It is primarily an ad exchange, helping advertisers connect with consumers across browsers and mobile CTV.

 12. The Trade Desk